rsksmart/bridge-state-data-parser/README.md

 > npm run lint:fix

-This command will try to fix the errors, leaving the once it cannot fix to the developer to solve manually.
+This command will try to fix the errors, leaving the ones it cannot fix to the developer to solve manually.